 - While your feet are wet, physically exfoliate your feet with a foot file or pumice stone.
 Be careful to not hurt your feet during this step.

 - Apply Glytone Heel and Elbow Cream to your damp feet after toweling your feet off to dry.
-Be more liberal with the cream where the skin is thicker, even the toes and nail beds, as needed.
-Wear a clean pair of socks over your treated feet for at least 8 hours.
+Be more liberal with the cream where the skin is thicker.
+Wear a clean pair of breathable socks over your treated feet for at least 8 hours.

 To make things simpler, Dr. Bailey put together a kit, Smooth and Soft Feet – Rough Skin Remover, so you can get everything in one place.